 In cases of contested divorce - when an out-of-court settlement is not possible and the divorce goes to a trial - one spouse will often include a demand for alimony in his or her terms for the divorce.
 When this happens, the judge will make the decision of whether or not to award alimony based on several factors.
 For example, it may be that the spouse who is requesting support payments is doing so because he or she lacks the personal financial resources to be self-sufficient after having become economically dependent during the marriage.
 In other cases, a request for spousal support is made based on evidence that the other spouse is to blame for the breakup of the marriage through domestic violence or other misconduct.

-Whether you are anxious to ensure that you will receive spousal support or you are worried that you may be ordered to pay alimony, you can come to O'Neil & Attorneys for help.
+Whether you are anxious to ensure that you will receive spousal support or you are worried that you may be ordered to pay alimony, you can turn to O’Neil Wysocki P.C. for help.

 Call us at (972) 852-8000!